Skip to main content

 - npm install -g @rafter-security/cli

-- rafter agent scan --quiet
+- rafter secrets --quiet

 Audit Trail

-All scans are logged to ~/.rafter/audit.log:
+All scans are logged to ~/.rafter/audit.jsonl:

 # View recent scans